kitt1987/simple-kubernetes/README.md

 ### From the Internet

-`simple-kube` will download some binaries and images.
+`simple-kube` will download binaries and images.
 Some of them could be quite slow.
-In **MainLand China**, I strongly recommend you download the binaries below manually, and specify the substitutes in the inventory.
+In **MainLand China**, I strongly recommend you download binaries below manually, and specify them in the inventory.

 * Kubernetes releases from https://github.com/kubernetes/kubernetes and https://dl.k8s.io
 * CNI plugins releases from https://github.com/containernetworking/plugins